McTavishLab/extensiphy/README.md

 * `-a` passes Extensiphy the alignment file you wish to update.
 * `-d` passes the folder containing the fastq files.
 * `-1` and `-2` pass the suffixes of your fastq reads (assuming paired-end files!).
-* `-u PHYLO` tells Extensiphy to estimate a phylogeny from the updated alignment.
+* `-u PHYLO` estimate a phylogeny from the updated alignment.
+Can be omitted to stop after alignment updating.
 * `-o` passes the name of the output directory.
 To test your installation, run this command:
 ```bash